stringparser/evented-stack/README.md

 ### Usage

- Lets make a simple example that will measue the time of a request
+ As an example, lets make a middleware that will measure the time of a request.

 ```js
 var http = require('http');